q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 * `colors`: list of colors in RGB for chosing colors
 * `icons`: value set by method `prepare_icons`.

-Each and every attribute has its own usecase and i tried to make it lesser.
+Each and every attribute has its own usecase and I tried to make it lesser.
 Some variables like count, current/previous are important to change modes/colors so they must be tuned properly.